The Danger Of Food Additives And How They Affect Your Body

 How Food Additives Affect the Body

-Most people consume food additives daily and don’t feel the effects immediately.
+Most people consume food additives daily without noticing immediate effects.
 That’s the trap.
 Food additives are like slow poison.
 You don’t notice the damage in a day or a week, but over months and years?
 It adds up.
 Big time.

 First, food additives jack up your gut.
 Your gut is like your second brain—it controls digestion, immunity, and even your mood.